 English Speaking Counseling in Tokyo Japan

 Native English speaking bilingual American board-certified psychiatrist from New York, American cognitive-behavioral (CBT) therapist from Maine, and Japan-certified Tokyo psychologist staff provide caring and compassionate psychological counseling, psychotherapy, support & life coaching, marital/divorce and family counseling, and guidance on the use of psychiatric medications, at this psychology service and mental health care counseling service for the international community in the Shibuya-Ebisu area of Tokyo (Meguro-ku, Shibuya-ku, Setagaya-ku, Minato-ku areas; 12 minutes direct from Roppongi, 20 minutes direct from Ikebukuro and Saitama, and 25 minutes direct from Yokohama).
 Phone or Skype distance counseling is also available.
 Open weeknights until 11pm.

 Welcome to the home page of the Tokyo Meguro Counseling Center.

 The Tokyo Meguro Counseling Center is a counseling and psychology service in Tokyo that provides caring and compassionate professional English speaking psychotherapy by American therapists native to and professionally trained in the United States.
-The Center has provided counselling and psychological care in Tokyo for the international community, as well as counseling in Japanese for the local Japanese community, since 1992, and in New York City for many years before relocating to Tokyo.
+The Center has provided counselling and psychological care in Tokyo for the international community, as well as counseling in Japanese for the local Japanese community since opening in 1992, and in New York City for many years before relocating to Tokyo.
 The therapists at the Tokyo Meguro Counseling Center are experienced in individual counseling for children, adolescents, and adults, marriage and couples counseling (particularly inter-cultural counseling for Japanese-Western couples), family counseling, divorce counseling, life counseling, career counseling and coaching, and group psychotherapy.
 Corporate training and conflict resolution is also available, please inquire for details.
 Phone or Skype distance counseling is often conducted for persons living in Kansai (Kobe, Osaka, and Kyoto) and other areas of Japan that are far from our location in Tokyo.